siangernlow/tp/docs/UserGuide.md

 :information_source: **Note:**

-* People listed were in contact with the infected person of the index given.
-* The result given is a filtered list of people who visited the same locations as that the infected person in the past 2 weeks.
+* The result given is a filtered list of people who visited the same locations as the infected person in the past 2 weeks.
-* This function can be used to identify people who need to be quarantined or issued Stay Home Notices.
+* You may use this function to identify people who need to be quarantined or issued Stay Home Notices.
 * "2 weeks" refers to a 14-day period that is inclusive of the current date, but exclusive of the date 14 days ago.

 </div>